industrial-optimization-group/DESDEO/docs/explanation/parsing_and_evaluating.md

 !!!
 Info
     For more info about gurobi, see [the gurobi documentation](https://www.gurobi.com/documentation/).

+### The evaluator for simulators and surrogates

+The [`Evaluator`][desdeo.problem.simulator_evaluator.Evaluator] adds support for simulator and surrogate based objectives, constraints and extra functions.
+This is done by collecting the simulators and surrogates in the evaluator and calling them by providing the decision variables and parameters needed.
+The connection to simulators happens via [simulator files](./simulator_support.md#simulator-files).
+The surrogate models are loaded from disk and then evaluated with the given decision variable values.
+This evaluator also handles analytical functions by calling the [PolarsEvaluator](#the-generic-evaluator).

 ## Where to go next?

 You can keep studying the various parsers found